WFUR (AM)

-WFUR (1570 AM, "WFUR Classic") is a radio station broadcasting a religious format licensed to Grand Rapids, Michigan.
+WFUR (1570 AM, "WFUR Classic") is a radio station broadcasting a Christian radio format licensed to Grand Rapids, Michigan.
 It features a variety of teaching and preaching programs.
 Additionally, it features a variety of music.
 The music is a mixture of hymns and Christian classics (1960s through 1980s).
 WFUR transmits with a power of 1,000 watts daytime and 307 watts nighttime.

 In May 2020 music was changed to 1970s to current and the "Classic" designation was mostly dropped.
-With the sale of sister station WFUR-FM (102.9) there is now only one WFUR on the radio dial.
+With the sale of sister station WFUR-FM 102.9 there is now only one WFUR on the radio dial.
 The separate music libraries are being merged.

 History

 Beginning (1947–1950)

-WFUR 1570 was constructed and put on the air in 1947.
+WFUR was constructed and put on the air in 1947.
 It was licensed as a 1,000-watt, daytime-only station.
-A trio of war veterans operated WFUR from 1947–1950.
+A trio of war veterans operated WFUR from 1947 to 1950.
 The programing was typical for that time period: Weekdays playing secular music and programs and some paid church programs on the weekends.
 One of the paid programs was the "Hour of Praise".
 The "Hour of Praise" had aired weekly for about 10 years on a variety of stations throughout west Michigan.
 It featured live and/or recorded live hymn-sings and sermons from various area churches.
 Overseeing those weekly broadcasts was William Kuiper.
 Kuiper had a clothing store in the Grand Rapids area and did the "Hour of Praise" on a volunteer basis.
 After some time, the owners of WFUR suggested that perhaps William Kuiper would like to purchase WFUR.
 Upon thinking and praying about the matter, Kuiper decided to attempt it.